310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/epilogue.md

 {% bubble Hajime %}
 Yes, I’m awake, Tomoya-kun.

-I'm no longer looking at people's backs with longing, but living happily within the same stage—within the same shine as everyone else.
+I'm no longer looking at people's backs with longing, but living happily within the same stage — within the same shine as everyone else.

 So don’t look so worried, Tomoya-kun… Please do whatever *you* want to do with everything you’ve got.